Chain-Complex/Open-Grants-Program/Decentralized_Exchange_for_Contracts.md

 ### Project Details

+In the first phase of the project, we will research and enquire Polkadot blockchain properties for implementing contract matching algorithm(s) in a decentralized way.
+We will identify the most suitable algorithm for this purpose.
+During the research phase we will come up with the solution concept and publish an academic paper about it.

 * An overview of the technology stack to be used:

 After checking Polkadot development tools, we find the following tools and projects (potentially) useful for our project: